ckritzinger/intuitably/_posts/2024-03-09-the_mind_is_a_wild_elephant.markdown

 ### Appreciate the place

 The courses are generally held in beautiful, peaceful places, certainly the Worcester venue where I was, was spectacular.
 I found it really helpful to take time to appreciate the surroundings every day.
 I think it helped me to relax and be happy and to appreciate the opportunity that I had to be there.
-Some people say that this is a distraction from the meditation.
+Some people say that this is a distraction from the meditation, you'll have to make up your own mind about that.

-# Other Notes
+## Other Notes

 - I had a pretty bad dopamine withdrawal on the 2nd day.
 Or at least that's how I can best explain the restlessness and anxiety I experienced on that day - a sense that I should be doing something or that there was something I needed to attend to.
 My list helped a lot for this.
 Once I realised that the feeling was very likely because I had gone 2 days without my usual dopamine triggers (email, social media, etc), it was easier to manage.
 Apparently many people have a hard time around day 4 or 5, I didn't have this as much.
 - Some days were easy, some days were quite tough.
 On these days I found it best to adopt a "just keep swimming" approach - taking things one meditation at a time.
 At one point I had to tell myself that "if you get through the next meditation and still want to quit, you can".
 Got through the next meditation, didn't want to quit any more.
 - Your car is going to be standing in the sun for 10 days.
 Take a sunshade and think about disconnecting the battery if you can.
 And don't leave anything in the car that you don't want to be slow-cooked.

-# Conclusion

-This was one of the most interesting and meaningful experiences in my life.
+- This was one of the most interesting and meaningful experiences in my life.
 I'm quite sorry that I didn't do it sooner, and I have a strong determination to go again as life allows.
 I hope that this post is helpful to someone who is considering going on a course.
 If you have any questions, feel free to drop me a mail.
 I'll do my best to help.